What to Know About Your College First Aid Kit

 • Schedule a doctor’s appointment before leaving and be sure your child has all of the vaccinations they require.
 Meningitis, whooping cough, and HPV are all common vaccines to receive before college.

 • Once a child turns 18 and becomes a legal adult, their parents are no longer allowed access to certain medical information without their child’s approval.
-This can become problematic if a child is incapacitated and parents need certain information that they normally wouldn’t have access to.
+This can become problematic if a child is incapacitated and parents need specific knowledge that they normally wouldn’t have access to.
 To avoid this, and with your child’s permission, fill out a medical release form.

-• Similarly, filling out a form for the healthcare power of attorney will give permissions to parents/guardians to make decisions for a child.
-As explained by a parent in our Facebook group, “The POA is used to designate a surrogate decision-maker if the patient/student is unable to make their own decisions.”
+• Similarly, filling out a form for the healthcare power of attorney (POA) gives parents/guardians permission to make decisions for a child.
+As explained by a parent in our Facebook group, “the POA is used to designate a surrogate decision-maker if the patient/student is unable to make their own decisions.”

 • If your child is going to a school in an area commonly affected by natural disasters, make them aware of the proper protocols should a situation arise.